michalrajkowski/face-prediction/README.md

 - `[Image Name]`: Represents the name of the image for which the gender was predicted.
 - `[Predicted Gender]`: Represents the predicted gender (e.g., "Male" or "Female").
 - `[Certainty Percentage]`: Represents the certainty level of the prediction as a percentage (e.g., 100.0% indicates high confidence).

+## Model training process

+### Dataset

+The model was trained using the [All Faces Dataset](https://www.dropbox.com/s/a0lj1ddd54ns8qy/All-Age-Faces%20Dataset.zip?dl=0).
+This dataset comprises 13,322 face images, primarily featuring individuals of Chinese ethnicity.
+It provides nearly equal representation of both genders and covers a wide age range from 2 to 80 years.

+Original colorful images were downscaled from 720p to 50x50 pixels gray scaled.
+The training dataset has been augmented using horizontal flip and blur effect, quadrupling dataset size.

+Model structure is included inside [main.py](./main.py).
+Model weights are included in [aug_model](./model/aug_model).

 ## License